H.R. 5235: Skills-Based Federal Contracting Act of 2025

 1

-Federal contract solicitations could not require minimum education levels for contractor personnel unless the agency provides a written justification.
+Federal contract solicitations couldn't require a minimum education level for contractor personnel unless the contracting officer includes a written justification.

 2

-A contracting officer would have to explain why the agency's needs cannot be met without the education requirement and how the requirement helps meet those needs.
+A contracting officer would have to explain why the agency's needs cannot be met without the education requirement and how the requirement ensures those needs are met.

 3